‘On the Image’, San Sebastian, Spain - September 2011

 The video work is accompanied by a poetic sequence, also in three parts.
 Each part has a unique poetics and semiotics, as well as a different subject position and ‘voice’, intended to reflect not only our engagement with the final three scenes of Tarkovsky’s film image, but also the writer’s experience of the original filmic locations in the particular place and time of composition.
 As with the video piece, the written work can be understood as a composite that investigates Tarkovsky’s film image, translating and transforming its various elements through the poetics of the work, ultimately ‘speaking’ a message specific to the writer’s own context and experience.
 A spoken word version of this text can be heard here.

-See index below for other works relating to Gorchakov's Wish including:
+See other works relating to Gorchakov's Wish including: